ganeshkbhat/fast-json/README.md

 #### init(obj):
 Initializes the JSON manager with the provided object.

-// init or clear data, inits or clears with a blank object
+<small>// init or clear data, inits or clears with a blank object</small>

 `manager.init({});`